Kaua‘i News

 Kauaʻi Now could not immediately locate a contact number or email for Belmonte, and Sinclair remains in custody.

-The friend also said that Nunez was upset because when she found Reyes, she also saw the on-duty security guard of the property taking pictures of his body.
-Nunez argued with the security guard to have the pictures deleted.
-Nunez was also upset that the security guard had not called the police, so she called 911 to report the homicide.
+The friend also said Nunez was upset because when she found Reyes, she also saw the on-duty security guard of the property taking pictures of his body and thought she had not called police.

-The police arrived quickly.
-Nunez told them that days earlier, on Wednesday, June 3, Reyes discovered after he finished his shift that all four tires on his car had been slashed with a knife.
+The friend said Nunez told the officers that days earlier, on Wednesday, June 3, Reyes discovered after he finished his shift that all four tires on his car had been slashed with a knife.
+It is not known if the incident has anything to do with the murder.
+Doyle said while the center has surveillance cameras, Reyes car was parked outside the view of those cameras.

 She said the funds raised will help cover those expenses, along with direct financial support for Tito’s family.
 “Any remaining funds after funeral and transportation costs will go directly to his family as they grieve and adjust to life without his love, presence, and support.”